-Sophia Zaman is the Executive Director of Raise the Floor Alliance, where she advocates for policies that improve the lives of low-wage workers, oversees operations, and serves as the main spokesperson for the Alliance.
-Sophia brings over 5 years of experience in organizing, on issues pertaining to racial justice, student-labor solidarity, gender & sexuality justice, and electoral engagement.
-Before joining Raise the Floor, she was elected as President of the U.S. Student Association, where she represented over one million college students at the White House, Department of Education, and Congress on policies related to affordable and accessible higher education.
-She is the proud daughter of her Bangladeshi immigrant mother, who taught her to always seek justice and live purposefully.
+Sophia Zaman is the Executive Director of Raise the Floor Alliance, where she advocates for policies that advance justice for low-wage workers, oversees operations, & grows strategic resources for the Chicagoland worker center movement.
+Sophia brings over 5 years of experience organizing on issues pertaining to racial, economic, and gender justice.
+Before joining RTF, she was the elected President of the U.S. Student Association, where she represented over one million college students at the White House, Department of Education, and Congress on policies related to affordable and accessible higher education for working-class students of color.
+She is a founding member of Temp Worker Justice, the only national organization dedicated to addressing issues facing temporary workers.
+In her free time, Sophia is also a collective member with Chicago Desi Youth Rising, where she develops youth ages 14-21 who trace their heritage to South Asia and the diaspora to be social change agents.
+She is the proud daughter of her Bangladeshi immigrant mama, who taught her to always seek justice and live purposefully.

 Lydia Colunga-Merchant is the Legal Director for Raise the Floor Alliance.
 As Legal Director, she focuses her efforts on increasing access to legal services for low wage Illinois workers in employment matters as well as providing direct representation to low-wage workers in their respective wage and hour cases and employment discrimination claims before state and federal agencies and courts.
 Additionally, she provides legal analysis and insight to the Alliance’s, and to the eight worker center members’, policy initiatives.
 She received her Bachelor of Arts from Northwestern University in 2007 and her Juris Doctor from DePaul University College of Law in 2010.
 She is licensed to practice law in the state of Illinois, the United States District Court for the Northern District of Illinois, and the Seventh Circuit Court of Appeals.
 Prior to working for the Alliance, Lydia worked as an associate attorney for Robin Potter & Associates, P.C., where she handled employment law, Social Security disability, and Worker’s Compensation cases.
 A lifelong Chicagoan, Lydia enjoys watching and cheering for her Chicago sports teams, especially the Blackhawks and the White Sox.